Tipping In Italy: When To Tip And How Much

-Tipping in Italy is by no means a requirement or a custom.
+Is there tipping in Italy?
+In short, tipping in Italy is by no means a requirement or a custom.

-Tipping in Italy is just not a thing – and sure enough it’s not done in the same way it may be done in other countries like the United States.
-And I honestly beg you to please respect this and listen to what Italians have to say about it (rather than asking your friends who visited once years back) because the long term implications may be deeper and more significant than you may imagine (more about this at the end of the post).
+I beg you to please respect what locals have to say about tipping Italy (rather than asking your friends who visited once years back) because the long-term implications may be deeper and more significant than you may imagine (more about this at the end of the post).

 Understanding Your Restaurant Bill In Italy

 Like in the rest of Europe, the VAT in Italy (which amounts to 22% of the final price of things) is already built into the price of whatever item or service you are purchasing.
-If you go to a bookshop and find a book on sale for €10, that will be the final price you should expect to pay – easy peasy.
+If you go to a bookshop and find a book on sale for €10, that will be the final price you should expect to payeasy peasy.

 But in restaurants, it’s a different story.

-What are those and do you have to pay for them?
+What are those, and do you have to pay for them?

 Below is a quick explanation of these additional fees.

-COPERTO – This charge dates back to Medieval times, when customers would spend endless time inside inns and restaurants so that they could escape the cold and stay “covered” (coperto, in Italian).
-Coperto refers to things such as table cloths, crockery etc. It usually includes bread, oil, salt and other things you may be using while at the table.
+COPERTO—This charge dates back to Medieval times when customers would spend endless time inside inns and restaurants so that they could escape the cold and stay “covered” (coperto, in Italian).
+Coperto refers to things such as tablecloths, crockery, etc. It usually includes bread, oil, salt, and other things you may be using while at the table.
 It also covers the cost of cleaning.
 According to Article 18 of law 635/1940, coperto needs to be stated in the menu.
 It usually ranges from €1 to €3 per person.

 Why Tipping In Italy Is Not Necessary